AllenNeuralDynamics/openscope-experimental-launcher/docs/source/launcher_metadata.rst

 --------------

 - **Do not edit files in `launcher_metadata` manually.**
-  - These files are used by post-processing tools and for data provenance.
+  - These files are used by post-acquisition tools and for data provenance.
-- **Always use `processed_parameters.json` as the input for post-processing.**
+- **Always use `processed_parameters.json` as the input for post-acquisition.**
 - **Retain the entire session folder, including `launcher_metadata`, for reproducibility and auditing.**

 Example Structure